 Board of Examiners

 The MRes is administered by the School's MSc Board of Examiners.
 Progression to the Neuroinformatics PhD is contingent on successful completion of the MRes programme, along with approval of a PhD proposal as described in the DTC PhD Information.
-Full information on MSc performance will be made available immediately after the Board of Examiners meeting, with successful MRes candidates expected to formally start on the PhD programme on 1st October.
+Full information on MSc performance will be made available immediately after the Board of Examiners meeting.
 More detailed information on the governance and examination processes is available externally.

 - MSc Course Guide (For all Informatics MSc Students)

 - PGR Assessment Regulations (For all Informatics MSc & PhD Students)

 Note that some aspects of the MSc by Research degree differ from the general MSc procedures outlined in the MSc course guide, as detailed in the MSc by Research Course Requirements link above.
 In particular, most aspects of how summer projects are chosen and approved are different from the standard MSc -- MRes in Neuroinformatics students do not take IRP or IRR, do not bid for pre-defined projects, and always continue to the summer projects without any criterion placed on performance in the coursework or exams.
 There is also no Diploma option available to MRes students.
 Once projects are allocated and begun, however, the standard MSc procedures apply.
 The standard MSc regulations apply to the individual taught courses at all times.